kimlimjustin/xplorer/docs/community/support.md

 - What & why you wanted to add the specific feature.
 - Additional context like images, links to resources to implement the feature, etc.
 ### Help
-You can ask for help using [GitHub Discussion](https://github.com/kimlimjustin/xplorer/discussions) and others will answer you, just like Stackoverflow!
+You can ask for help using [GitHub Discussion](https://github.com/kimlimjustin/xplorer/discussions) and others will answer you, just like Stack Overflow!

 :::note
 Remember to choose the discussion category as Q&A so that your question will be published with answers enabled.